-Why You Need Trekking Poles:
+Why Use Trekking Poles:

 -

-Trekking poles contribute to your safety by improving your balance and stability.
+Contribute to your safety by improving your balance and stability.

 -